There are plenty of ways to secure cheap eats in Japan. In this article, we will recommend our best five tips to save money on food in Japan.

 Don’t forget to check your smartphone when you’re in the mood to eat at chain restaurants like McDonald’s or Yoshinoya.
 You can usually get some coupons or receive discounts if you subscribe to their Line mailing lists or participate in their campaigns.

 One more thing, be careful with drinks!
-Since vending machines are so convenient you might be tempted to just buy drinks at these machines every time you go out.
-However, the money you splash out at vending machines can eventually pile up and when you realise it, you might have spent more than a thousand or two thousand yen a month just on drinks!
+Since vending machines are so convenient, you might be tempted just to buy drinks at these machines every time you go out.
+However, the money you splash out at vending machines can eventually pile up, and when you realise it, you might have spent more than a thousand or two thousand yen a month just on drinks!

 Using a thermos is a simple way to save money.
-Prepare your drink in the morning and your thermos will keep your drink cold (during the summer) or warm (during the winter) for the whole day.
+Prepare your drink in the morning, and your thermos will keep your drink cold (during the summer) or warm (during the winter) for the whole day.
 Each month you can save up to $100 in total.

 This one is for people who are thinking about finding part-time jobs!

 In Japan, if you work for a restaurant (baito and such) you usually get free or discounted meals from the restaurant, which is one of the biggest perks of working in a restaurant.
 Students who work part-time at a restaurant do just this.
 There are variations in the kind of perks.
 Generally, for regular family restaurants and the like, you will get free food.
 While with high-class restaurants, it varies.
 Some will offer you straight-up free meals, some will require you to pay for the meal, but will usually discount the meals by a large amount.